carleton-smart-grid/pythonUDPTools/README.md

 ## ta.py
 This program provides full TA functionality for the node.
 This program should only be run on the designated DODAG node of the system (normally IPv6 address dead:beef::1 by convention).
 The program is generally executed as:
 ```
-sudo python3 ta.py -e -d [D]
+sudo python3 ta.py -e -d [DB]
 ```
 | CLI Parameters | Description |
 |----------------|-------------|
 | `-e` | Enable AES encryption on packets |
-| `-d` | Relative path from the calling directory to the SQLite3 database containing the `usages` table, in which the TA will store received usage data
+| `-d [DB]` | Relative path from the calling directory to the SQLite3 database containing the `usages` table, in which the TA will store received usage data

 If not explicitly set using the CLI parameters, the database used is set to `dat/power-usages.db` (relative to the directory `ta.py` is called from).
 The sqlite3 database used by the TA **must** contain a table entitled "usages" which conforms to a predefined schema, given in [init.sql](https://github.com/carleton-smart-grid/smartgrid-comms/blob/master/startup/init.sql).
 Initial setup of the database can be done trivially using the provide `init.sql` file, given as:
 ```